filecoin-station/fil-deal-ingester/README.md

 node scripts/fetch-ldn-clients.js
 ```

-The output is committed to git, see [./generated/ldn-clients.csv](./generated/ldn-clients.csv)
+The output is committed to git; see [./generated/ldn-clients.csv](./generated/ldn-clients.csv)

 ### Download StateMarketDetails.json and convert it to ND-JSON format